 Buffalo Chicken Dip

-- Scoop prepared dip into a shallow baking dish and smooth out the top.
+- Scoop dip into the prepared baking dish and smooth out the top.

 - Bake dip for 15-20 minutes or until dip is warm and cheese has melted.